Skip to main content

 Full-time programs

-Full-time programs usually run five days a week (often Monday through Friday) for five weeks, allowing students to complete their training at a much faster rate.
+Full-time programs usually run five days a week (often Monday through Friday) for about five weeks.
 If you’re wondering how to get a CDL quickly, a full-time CDL training program is the way to go.

 4. How much time you spend in the classroom versus in the yard/out on the road.

-When you attend a CDL training program, the classroom part of training usually ranges from 30-80 hours in total.
-The amount of time you spend in the classroom will vary based on the program you enroll in.
-Typically, students in CDL training programs spend about one third of their time in the classroom and the rest in the yard or on the road.
+The amount of time you spend in the classroom while getting a CDL will vary based on the program you enroll in.
+Typically, students in CDL training programs spend about one-third of their time in the classroom and the rest in the yard or on the road.

 Before choosing a program, consider your learning preferences: